 It’s this friendly, sociable personality that makes these dogs excellent therapy dogs.
-And their small size (they only grow to be about 9kg or 20 lbs) makes them great for people who can be a bit nervous around dogs or for patients who struggle to move from their hospital beds, for example.
+And their small size (they only grow to be about 20 lbs) makes them great for people who can be a bit nervous around dogs or for patients who struggle to move from their hospital beds, for example.

 2. They’re extra smart

 You’ll get way more out of a Cockapoo than sit, down, and stay.
 These dogs live for more complicated routines, as this Cockapoo who can do 20 tricks in under three minutes shows.
 Cockapoos have even been known to break out a dance move or two, and love a good dog puzzle.
 So yes, they’re happy to be show-offs and prove exactly what they can do.